networknext/next/README.md

 Network Next is source available and free to use when you host the software for your own game with less than 10k peak CCU.

-For games with more than 10k peak CCU, the license fee is $25k USD per-game, per-year.
+For games with 10k-100k peak CCU, the license fee is $25k USD per-game, per-year.

-For games with more than 100k peak CCU the license fee is $100k USD per-game, per-year.
+For games with more than 100k peak CCU, the license fee is $100k USD per-game, per-year.

 Network Next, Inc. also offers a hosted solution with commercial support.
 Please [contact us](mailto:glenn@networknext.com) for details.